 Mr. Naland was AFSA State vice president from 1999 to 2001 and served two terms as AFSA president, from 2001 to 2003 and from 2007 to 2009.
 He retired from the Foreign Service in 2015 and is in his third term as AFSA Retiree VP.
 He is also president of the Foreign Service Youth Foundation and coordinator of the Foreign Affairs Retirees of Northern Virginia.

-Mr. Naland is co-author of the fourth edition of Career Diplomacy: Life and Work in the U.S. Foreign Service (Georgetown University Press, forthcoming fall 2021).
+Mr. Naland is co-author of the fourth edition of Career Diplomacy: Life and Work in the U.S. Foreign Service (Georgetown University Press).
 A former U.S. Army cavalry officer who served in West Germany during the Cold War, he is a graduate of the Army War College.
 Born in Kansas, he grew up in New Orleans and graduated from Tulane University.
 He is married and has two daughters.

 FSO Joshua Archibald is the acting director of the Bureau of International Security and Nonproliferation’s Office of Weapons of Mass Destruction Terrorism.
 He previously served as deputy and director of the Bureau of Economic and Business Affair’s Economic Policy and Public Diplomacy office, and from 2016 to 2019 was deputy director of the International Narcotics and Law Enforcement office in San Salvador, where he led the fight against MS-13, corruption and impunity.